New Grading Model Overview- Updated

 Tier 1 — Holistic (applies to all your classes equally)

-Did you show up on time and fully prepared for your weekly teacher meeting?
+Did you show up on time and fully prepared for your scheduled teacher meeting?

 10% of grade

-Did you engage consistently with your coursework and the Daily Discussion Forum throughout the week?
+Did you engage consistently through the Daily Discussion Forum and your digital textbook throughout the week?

 5% of grade

-Did you put your values into action this week — serving others, building community, living with integrity?
+Did you put your values into action this section — serving others, building community, living with integrity?
+This is the applied expression of CPA’s ESLRs.

 5% of grade